doctorfree/lazyman.dev/_tabs/usage.md

-    'init' initialize specified Neovim configuration and exit 'install' fuzzy search and select configuration to install 'install bob' install the Bob Neovim version manager 'migrate' move v3 or earlier installed configurations to v4 location 'open' fuzzy search and select configuration to open 'remove' fuzzy search and select configuration to remove 'search' fuzzy search and select configurations for a plugin
+    'init' initialize specified Neovim configuration and exit 'install' fuzzy search and select configuration to install 'install bob' install the Bob Neovim version manager 'open' fuzzy search and select configuration to open 'remove' fuzzy search and select configuration to remove 'search' fuzzy search and select configurations for a plugin